SAP-samples/ui5-typescript-walkthrough/steps/27/README.md

 ### webapp/test/testsuite.qunit.ts \(New\)

-The `testsuite.qunit.ts` file contains the configuration of our test suite such as using QUnit version 2 and the `sap_horizon` theme.
+The `testsuite.qunit.ts` file contains the configuration of our test suite.
+Although it comes with a set of defaults, it is recommended to configure the used QUnit version so that potential future updates do not break our tests.
+In addition the `sap_horizon` theme is configured in the `ui5` section where the UI5 runtime configuration can be provided.

-It serves as the entry point for all tests within our project such as the previously created `unit/unitTests` (The `.qunit.ts` extension is omitted and will be added automatically during runtime).
+The test suite serves as the entry point for all tests within our project such as the previously created `unit/unitTests` (The `.qunit.ts` extension is omitted and will be added automatically during runtime).

-The previously created `Test.qunit.html` file is referenced as the test `page` which is used to run the individual tests.
+The previously created generic `Test.qunit.html` file is referenced as the test `page` and configured with query parameters so that individual tests can be run.
+The placeholders `{suite}` and `{name}` are replaced with the suite and test names respectively.

 For more information, read [Test Starter - Concept and Basic Setup](https://sdk.openui5.org/#/topic/22f50c0f0b104bf3ba84620880793d3f).